horahagh16/Machine-Learning/README.md

    git clone https://github.com/username/ml-course-dr-malek.git
    ```

-2. Explore the content in the various directories, such as `lectures`, `assignments`, and `code`.

-3. For code examples, make sure you have the required dependencies installed.
-You may use a virtual environment to manage dependencies.

-4. Check each directory for information on course assignments and project details.
+2. Check each directory for information on course assignments and project details.

-## License
-This repository is provided under the [MIT License](LICENSE).
-Feel free to use and modify the content for educational purposes.

 Best of luck with your Machine Learning journey!